 Students in Selected Humanities and Social Science Programs

-For eligible PhD students in selected humanities and social sciences programs who receive external awards that substitute for GSAS funding.
-Students in the natural sciences should contact their financial aid officer with questions concerning external awards.
-Eligible PhD students in selected humanities and social science programs have two options:
+Eligible PhD students in selected humanities and social sciences programs who receive external awards that substitute for Harvard Griffin GSAS funding have two options (students in the natural sciences should contact their financial aid officer with questions concerning external awards):

-Eligible PhD students may qualify for a GSAS award bonus by combining their GSAS funding and the external award.
+Eligible PhD students may qualify for a Harvard Griffin GSAS award bonus by combining their Harvard Griffin GSAS funding and the external award.

-- For external awards greater than or equal to $24,000, the first $4,000 of outside funding received will be treated as supplemental to the standard GSAS funding package; any outside funding in excess of $4,000 will be used to replace GSAS funding, dollar-for-dollar.
+- For external awards greater than or equal to $24,000, the first $4,000 of outside funding received will be treated as supplemental to the standard Harvard Griffin GSAS funding package; any outside funding in excess of $4,000 will be used to replace Harvard Griffin GSAS funding dollar-for-dollar.

-- For external awards under $24,000, the first $3,000 will be supplemental and the remainder will replace GSAS funding.
+- For external awards under $24,000, the first $3,000 will be supplemental and the remainder will replace Harvard Griffin GSAS funding.

-Eligible PhD Students may choose to be supported only by their external award and defer their GSAS stipend support to a future academic year.
+Eligible PhD Students may choose to be supported only by their external award and defer their Harvard Griffin GSAS stipend support to a future academic year.

-- No more than one year of GSAS stipend support can be deferred.
+- No more than one year of Harvard Griffin GSAS stipend support can be deferred.

-- All deferred GSAS stipend support must be used by the conclusion of the G5 year.
+- All deferred Harvard Griffin GSAS stipend support must be used by the conclusion of the G5 year.

 - Students may not teach during any semester they are taking a deferred stipend.

-- External awards with a 12-month tenure ordinarily substitute for the entire GSAS 10-month academic year stipend and summer research award.
+- External awards with a 12-month tenure ordinarily substitute for the entire Harvard Griffin GSAS 10-month academic year stipend and summer research award.